 - Discard any mussels that remain open when tapped with fingers.
 Clean and remove beards.

-- In 5-quart saucepot or Dutch oven over medium-high heat, in 2 tablespoons hot butter or margarine, cook shallots, and garlic 1-minute stirring.
+- In a 5-quart saucepot or Dutch oven over medium-high heat, in 2 tablespoons hot butter or margarine, cook shallots, and garlic for 1-minute stirring.
 Add wine and mussels; sprinkle mussels with salt and pepper.
 Cover and simmer 6 to 8 minutes until shells open, stirring occasionally.